tbor111/teresaborcuch.github.io/_posts/blog/2017-01-22-PCA-of-FAA-Data.md

 ---
 # Using Data to Reduce Delays

 Given operational data for 74 airports over a 10 year period, I conducted a principal component analysis to examine underlying factors impacting flight delays.
 The data contains durations of gate, taxiing, and total delays for both arrivals and departures, volume of arrivals, departures, cancellations, and diversions, as well as the percent of flights that were delayed arriving or departing.
+PCA revealed three components that roughly correspond to overall delays and flight volume, gate and arrival delays, and airborne and taxi delays.
+It appears that gate delays are the most related to overall departure delay, and that busiest airports are not necessarily the most congested.

 # Data Cleaning and Merging

 The flight data originally came in three separate csv files.
 The operations file contained all data on delays for each airport in a particular year.
 The cancellations file contained the number of cancellations and diversions for an airport in that year, and the airport file contained data on an airport's location.
 I merged these into a single dataframe using Pandas' merge function and dropped all NaN rows.